xerial/dp-readings/README.md

 # Readings in Differential Privacy

+[Differential privacy (DP)](https://en.wikipedia.org/wiki/Differential_privacy) was invented in 2006 by C. Dwork, et al. Since then, a lot of scientific papers have been published in this area.
+Unfortunately, however, too many publications makes difficult for new-comers to understand its scientific terms, implicit assumptions (e.g., sensitivity, neighbour databases, user-contributions, etc.), actual pros and cons when applying DP to the real-world systems.

-A list of papers and materialies for understanding differential privacy (DP) and its applications to real-world systems.
+This page provides a curated list of papers and materialies good for understanding the concept, history, and applications of differential privacy (DP).
+If you think some important paper is missing in the list, please submit a pull request.

 ## Introduction to Differential Privacy